-national/Regional informat T Name: Magdaléna Pillasagua Ptáková Contact Point E-mail: magdalena.pillasagua@tacr.cz Tel: +420 775 871 321 Funding commitment 760 000 EUR Anticipated number of 4-5 projects to be funded Maximum funding rate (intensity) per project (Czech part): 80% Maximum funding per awarded project/per Maximum funding (amount) per project (Czech part): partner 175 000 EUR per project Enterprises (according to Annex 1 of the Regulation) Enterprises who act as natural persons according to Annex 1 of the Regulation engaged in an economic activity pursuant to Act no. 455/1991 coll. on Trades (Trade Act).
-Research organisations (according to Article 2 paragraph 83 of the Regulation) the regulation) TA CR excludes the disbursement of individual aid to an enterprise: Eligible types of TA CR excludes the dissuisement of marriada and to an enterprise. organisations against which a recovery order has been issued which is unpaid meeting the definition of an "undertaking in difficulty" which has not met the obligation to publish the financial statements for the years 2019, 2020, 2021 in the respective register - the so-called "Veřejný rejstřík" which has not disclose its ownership structure in the so-called "" "" "" "" "" "" "" "" "" "Evidence skutečných majitelů" Evidence skatednyon majnera Evidence skateeriyen majitera Czech Applicants are eligible to participate in Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: CM 1 Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: CM 1 CM 2 Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: CM 1 CM 2 CM 4 Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
-Eligible Call Modules: CM 1 CM 2
+a) National/Regional informat Name: Magdalena Pillasagua Ptakova Contact Point E-mail: magdalena.pillasagua@tacr.cz Tel: +420 775 871 321 Funding commitment 1 045 000 EUR Anticipated number of projects to be funded 6-7 Maximum funding rate (intensity) per project (Czech part): 80 % Maximum funding per awarded project/per partner Maximum funding (amount) per project (Czech part): 175 000 EUR per project Eligible types of organisations Enterprises (according to Annex 1 of the Regulation) Enterprises who act as natural persons according to Annex 1 of the Regulation engaged in an economic activity pursuant to Act no. 455/1991 coll. on Trades (Trade Act).
+Research organisations (according to Article 2 paragraph 83 of the Regulation) TA CR excludes the disbursement of individual aid to an enterprise: against which a recovery order has been issued which is unpaid meeting the definition of an "undertaking in difficulty" which has not met the obligation to publish the financial statements for the years 2019, 2020, 2021 in the respective register - the so-called "Veřejný rejstřík" which has not disclose its ownership structure in the so-called "Evidence skutečných majitelů" Eligible Call Modules Czech Applicants are eligible to participate in Call Modules under TRI 1, TRI 3, TRI 5 and TRI 7.
+Eligible Call Modules: CM 1 CM 2 CM 4 CM 5

-CM 8 CM 10A CM 10B Eligible types of RDI and Applied research (industrial research and experimental development) TRL: 3-9 Mandatory forms to be submitted The Czech applicants are requested to submit: A Sworn statement of the applicant Completed "TACR Application Form" Excel file (submitted by the main Czech applicant only) if the applicant plans to achieve "Nmet" type of result, the mandatory form for Nmet result needs to be attached if the applicant plans to achieve the "Patent" type of result, patent search must be substantiated Sworn statement of the composition of the consortium (only if Czech enterprise is part of the project consortium; submitted by the main Czech applicant only) Submission of proposal /documentation at national/regional level All mandatory documents to be found on TA CR website .
+CM 8 CM 10A CM 10B Eligible types of RDI and TRL Applied research (industrial research and experimental development) TRL: 3-9 Mandatory forms to be submitted The Czech applicants are requested to submit: A Sworn statement of the applicant Completed "TACR Application Form" Excel file (submitted by the main Czech applicant only) if the applicant plans to achieve "Nmet" type of result, the mandatory form for Nmet result needs to be attached if the applicant plans to achieve the "Patent" type of result, patent search must be substantiated Sworn statement of the composition of the consortium (only if Czech enterprise is part of the project consortium; submitted by the main Czech applicant only) Submission of proposal /documentation at national/regional level All mandatory documents to be found on TA CR website .
 Deadline for submitting all documents is the same as the deadline for submitting pre-proposals.
 All documents proving the eligibility of the Czech partner stated above shall be submitted via the TACR data box (TACR data box ID: afth9xp).
 Applicants who will not submit this mandatory form (if relevant) via databox before the deadline will be considered as not eligible for TA CR funding.
 Project start Please note that following national legislation, Czech applicants shall start within 120 days from the funding decision being communicated by the Call Management (60-day period to enter into a contract + 60-day period to start the project).